 From time to time, the Company grants stock options that contain performance conditions.
-During 2013, the Company granted certain employees stock options to purchase 40,000 shares of common stock at a weighted average exercise price of \$0.31 per share.
+During 2013, the Company granted certain employees stock options to purchase 6,957 shares of common stock at a weighted average exercise price of \$1.78 per share.
 These awards contain performance conditions based on achieving certain revenue targets.
 These performance based stock options vest over a 48 month requisite service period beginning on March 1, 2013.
-Based on the achievement levels of the performance criteria, as of December 31, 2014, there are 30,000 outstanding stock options with a weighted average exercise price of \$0.31 that are eligible for vesting over the requisite service period.
+Based on the achievement levels of the performance criteria, as of December 31, 2015, there are 3,479 outstanding stock options with a weighted average exercise price of \$1.78 that are eligible for vesting over the requisite service period.
+No stock options that contain performance conditions were issued during 2014 and 2015 or the six months ended June 30, 2016 (consolidated).